randomname512/1015_project/README.md

 2. [Deep_Learning](https://github.com/randomname512/1015_project/blob/main/Deep_Learning.ipynb)

 ## Contributers
-- Shao Xian - code
+- Shao Xian - a bit of everything
-- Sam Neo - presentation
+- Sam Neo - a bit of everything

 ## Problem
 - Predicting dislike count on a youtube video based on other data.